substrate-system/crypt/README.md

 ---

 ## Commands

 ### `keys [algorithm]`

 Generate a new cryptographic keypair, by default `ed25519`.

-Output is a JSON string of `{ publicKey, privateKey }`, where each key is encoded as `base58btc` by default.
+**Ed25519 keys**: Output is a JSON string of `{ publicKey, privateKey }` to stdout.
+Private keys are in JWK format.
+If `-o` is specified, the private key is written to the file and only the public key is printed to stdout.

+**RSA keys**: Requires `-o` option to specify output file for the private key (in PKCS#8 PEM format), unless using `-f jwk` which outputs both keys as JSON to stdout.

 #### Arguments